-Fesenjoon is a Persian stew made with ground walnuts and pomegranates.
+Fesenjoon is a Persian stew made with ground walnuts, onions and pomegranate.
 Also pronounced, fesenjan, it can be made with chicken or duck, or you can leave the meat out and keep it vegan.
 Find more of my pomegranate recipes.

 If you didn’t know, the fall season is pomegranate season.
 And if you have been following my blog, then you know that my family are absolute fanatics when it comes to this beautiful fruit.